Skip to main content

 What’s Covered:

 After hours and hours of studying, practice tests, and stress, the moment has finally come: you got your SAT score.
-The first thing you are probably wondering is “is my SAT score good?”.
-Keep reading to find out if a 1200 on the SATs is good and where you will be a top candidate for admission with your score.
+The first thing you are probably wondering is “Is my SAT score good?”
+Keep reading to learn if a 1200 on the SATs is good and where you will be a top candidate for admission with your score.

 Is a 1200 SAT Score Good?

-To better understand the kinds of schools you can apply to, use our free chancing engine.
-It will let you know how your SAT score stacks up at your dream schools, and you’ll be able to build a well-balanced list of safety, target, and reach schools.
+Collegevine’s free chancing engine can help you better understand how your SAT score affects your odds of admission at over 1,600 colleges and universities.
+You can see how your SAT score stacks up at your dream schools, and you’ll be able to build an informed and well-balanced list of safety, target, and reach schools.

 Colleges that Accept a 1200 SAT Score

-Below, you’ll find a list of colleges where a 1200 SAT score is on the upper end (75th percentile) of their range, placing you in a competitive position.
-These are by no means the only schools you should consider with a 1200 SAT score, but it is a good start.
+Below is a list of colleges where a 1200 SAT score is on the upper end (75th percentile) of their range of accepted students, placing you in a competitive position.
+These are by no means the only schools you should consider with a 1200 SAT score, but it’s a good start.

 State